 An advisory council composed of distinguished leaders from the policy, business, and academic communities in China provides the Carnegie–Tsinghua Center with advice and support.

-Position requires native or near-native Chinese language speaking and writing skills and a strong proficiency in English; a bachelor’s degree, preferably in communications, international affairs, or journalism; and copyediting or journalistic experience.
+This position requires native or near native English-language speaking and writing skills; a bachelor’s degree, preferably in communications, international affairs, or journalism; and copyediting or journalistic experience.
 Native or near-native fluency in Mandarin Chinese and prior familiarity with the Chicago Manual of Style are both preferred.
-The ideal candidate should have knowledge of website content management systems, and contact databases; and an interest in and awareness of China’s foreign policy making environment and key global issues.
-The ideal candidate should be a self-starter who is detail-oriented, extremely well organized, capable of multi-tasking and managing multiple deadlines with a “can-do” attitude, and possesses the ability to work well with others in a cross-cultural and professional office environment is essential.
+The ideal candidate should have knowledge of website content management systems, basic HTML coding, and an interest in and awareness of China’s foreign policy making environment and key global issues.
+The ideal candidate should also be a self-starter with excellent attention to detail, who is highly organized and capable of multitasking and managing multiple deadlines.
+The ability to work well with others in a cross-cultural and professional office environment is essential.
 Experience working with university professors on research publications would also be beneficial.

 To apply, please submit your English resume/CV and a cover letter detailing your interest and experience via the Carnegie Endowment website: https://carnegieendowment.applicantpro.com/jobs/405199.html.

 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability, protected veteran status, sexual orientation, gender identity, or any other protected group.